-Your organisation has worked hard to develop a corporate image – Your logos, signage, website, brochures and business cards.
+Your organisation has worked hard to develop a corporate image – Your logos, signage, website, brochures, and business cards.
 Everything you do should say who you are and what you stand for.
-Emails have become an expected and necessary element of business communications, being one of the most direct forms of contact with your customer.
-Don’t let your company’s brand suffer through an ignorance of branding those emails!
+Email has become a necessary element of business communications and is one of the most direct forms of contact with your customer.
+Don’t let your company’s brand suffer due to ignorance of branding those emails!

 To clear up a few common misconceptions at first, we must cover the actual concept of “branding”.

 - That image you see on the billboard or video on tv is NOT branding, that’s advertising – The actual process of displaying a certain message.

 - That sale you see displayed in the shop window for “One Day Only!” is NOT branding, that’s a promotion – Typically a one-time event to achieve a specific purpose or goal.